Archive

 • Users can type in the full public email address (username@domain.com) from any site and it will be routed correctly.

-• Users from all three sites will appear in the GAL.
+• Users from all sites will appear in the GAL.

 • You can create distribution lists on all three sites with the same membership.